jeff-hykin/better-cpp-syntax/README.md

 - The issue of the C++ syntax depending on (and getting screwed up by) the C syntax

 It adds:
+- Parameter highlighting
 - Additional specificity for many existing tags
 - Template definition syntax highlighting (including C++ 2020 syntaxes)
-- Parameter highlighting
-- better object identification
+- Better object identification
 - Tags for the colon in ranged-based for loops

 Planned future fixes/featues: